MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

 ```

 > [!IMPORTANT]
-> Note we are making use of the `PublishAot` option.
+> We are making use of the `PublishAot` option.
 Using `Aot` has some restrictions which may require changes to your game code.
 Especially if you are using Reflection.

-Next we need to comibne the two binaries into one Universal Binary which will work on both arm64 and x64 machines.
+Next we need to combine the two binaries into one Universal Binary which will work on both arm64 and x64 machines.
 We can do this using the `xcode` utility `lipo`.

 ```cli
 lipo -create bin/Release/net8.0/osx-arm64/publish/YourGame bin/Release/net8.0/osx-x64/publish/YourGame -output bin/Release/YourGame.app/Contents/MacOS/YourGame
 ```

 The above command will combine the two output executables into one.
+It assumes you are using the standard `Output` path for your application.
+If you are using a custom `Output` folder, you will need to make adjustments to the above command.

 Copy over your content